joshuacgunn/dungeoncrawler/README.md

 Updates will come, but only when the game is in a stable state, and after I've made significant changes.
 If you'd like to use the most recent commit, feel free to build the project through gradle.

 # Future Plans
 Although I have many things I want to add to the game, it is time consuming to add them.
 I'm currently a student, and my classes take priority over this project.
 That being said, I have no plans to drop this project any time soon, and would like to continue working on it until it's at least playable.
-Here are some things I'm currently planning on implementing:
+Here are some things I'm currently planning on implementing*:
 - Currency system
 - Proper chest rarity generation
 - Sidequests